sahme73/Youtube-DataViz/nextjs-project/README.md

 3.)
 Using any command line (Powershell, CMD, etc.) CD to the "nextjs-project" folder

 4.)
-Run the command: "npm -i"
+Run the command: "npm install" (this command will install all necessary dependencies for the project)

 5.)
-Run the command: "ng serve"

-6.)
 Finally, you should be able to run the command: "npm run dev" (example below) to locally host the current webpage

 First, run the development server: